knowit-solutions-cocreate/pythoncourse-lesson2/EXERCISES.md

 - lesson_2_code/fetch_swapi_films.py has an example of fetching from the source API.
 - you can find out when data was last added to the people table by taking the max of the index column or the created column - the former is much easier because it corresponds to the number in the REST query
 - you can take the maximum SQL side by using `pd.read_sql_query` or pandas side by using `pd.read_sql_table`
+- to ensure you fetch the last entry, you can either use a `for` loop and `break` when you're done, or a `while` loop
+- you either need to correctly format a single dict to pass to `pd.DataFrame`, or find a constructor that handles the formatting you happen to have
 - use the if `if_exists='append'` argument when loading it to the database